AWS Certified Solutions Architect Associate Exam – SAA-C02 Study Path

 - AWS Certified Solutions Architect – Associate by DolfinEd

-Based on the feedback of thousands of our students in our practice test course, the combination of any of these video courses plus our practice tests were enough to pass the exam and even get a good score.
+Based on the feedback of thousands of our students in our practice test course, the combination of any of these video courses plus our practice tests and the Tutorials Dojo Study Guide and Cheat Sheets – AWS Certified Solutions Architect Associate eBook was enough to pass the exam and even get a good score.

-The SA Associate exam loves to end questions that ask for highly available or cost-effective solutions.
+The AWS Solutions Architect Associate (SAA-C02) exam loves to end questions that ask for highly available or cost-effective solutions.
 Be sure to understand the choices provided to you, and verify that they have correct details.
 Some choices are very misleading such that it seems it is the most appropriate answer to the question, but contains an incorrect detail of some service.

 When unsure of which options are correct in a multi-select question, try to eliminate some of the choices that you believe are false.
 This will help narrow down the feasible answers to that question.
 The same goes for multiple choice type questions.
 Be extra careful as well when selecting the number of answers you submit.
 Check out the tips mentioned in this article for more information.

 As mentioned in this review, you should be able to differentiate services that belong in one category with one another.
 Common comparisons include: